Retired status is only available to registered and associate registrants who are no longer practising professional forestry in BC.

 Note: You are not eligible for retirement if you are still working in an area of regulated practice.

-- You may apply for retired status for the next fiscal year if you are retiring from professional practice between October 1 - January 31 (during the registrant renewal period).
+- You may apply for retired status for the next fiscal year if you are retiring from professional practice between October 1-November 30 (during the registrant renewal period) or have already retired.

-- Complete the application below and submit the retired registrant annual fee of $47.85 (GST included) before the November 30 due date in order to renew your status.
+- Complete the application below and submit the retired registrant annual fee of $47.85 (GST included) before the November 30 deadline in order to renew your status.
 You will be required to inform us of your final day of work and we will process your request accordingly.

-- You must renew your active registrant status and pay the full annual fee by the due date if you are retiring from professional practice outside of the renewal period.
+- You must renew your active registrant status and pay the full annual fee by the deadline if you are retiring from professional practice outside of the renewal period.

 - You are eligible to apply for retired status for the next fiscal year.

 If you wish to return to practice, you may be eligible to reinstate to active registrant status.
 See the Reinstate page for information.

 - Retired status requests must be approved by the Registrar and/or the Credentials Committee.